CRIMAC-WP4-Machine-learning/CRIMAC-USV-noiseestimation/README.md

 ## REad the noise files from LSSS
 Run analyzenoise.py.
 This generates a Pandas data frame for the noise estimates as a function of time.
 Writes the results to a pickle file analyzenoise.pk

+## Readsv
+Read the bottom integrated sv files and store in readSv.pk.

 ## Merge files
 Run mergedfs.py to merge the noise data and the metadata and save to parquet.